econcz/pyclsp/README.md

 `distribution` : *str* or *None*, default = *’normal’*
     Distribution for generating simulated `b` vectors.
 One of (standard): *'normal'*, *'uniform'*, or *'laplace'*.

+`partial` : *bool*, default = *False*
+    If True, runs the t-test on the partial NRMSE: during simulation, the C-block entries are preserved and the M-block entries are simulated.

 **Returns:**
 *dict*